almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 _**B. Prepare the build folders**_

 _- These instructions result in the various build folders being installed on the desktop

-- DOSBox working folder is 'build'
+_- DOSBox working folder is 'build'_

-- SDL working folder is 'staticbuild'_
+_- SDL working folder is 'staticbuild'

 1. Obtain the SVN source code